-Typically ALTA surveys are performed with most real estate transactions that involve commercial, industrial, and large residential development.
-The reason they are performed for these types of real estate transactions is because these transactions are complex and involve a number of different parties.
+Typically, ALTA surveys are performed with most real estate transactions that involve commercial, industrial, and large residential properties.
+These transaction are complex and involve a number of different parties.

-Whether one is involved in expansion, acquisitions, or refinancing; ALTA surveyors are highly preferred and often required by:
+Whether an acquisition or refinancing; ALTA surveys are highly preferred and often required by:

 • Title insurers

 At its core, an ALTA survey is a land title survey that follows the standards that were set forth by the combined efforts of the American Land Title Association and the National Society of Professional Surveyors.
-The standards that were developed provide a consistent expectation on what should be mapped on an ALTA survey across the country.
+The standards were developed to provide a consistent expectation on what should be mapped across the country.

 • Property Boundaries